EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

     Disconnect-MicrosoftTeams
     ````

-### Task 5: Explore the private channel associated SharePoint site
+### Task 5: Explore the shared channel associated SharePoint site

 Perform this task on WIN1.